Key takeaways

 Build or rebuild your credit with care

-If you want to open a credit card account with no deposit, you have options, even with bad credit.
-Just take care to understand the costs and fees before signing up for any new card, and always keep your balances low and pay your card on time to build credit.
+When you’re looking for a credit card account with no deposit, you have options – even if you have bad credit.
+Make sure you understand the costs and fees before signing up for any new card, and always keep your balances low and pay your card on time to build credit.

 If you’re working on building credit, read more about what affects your credit score.